dhighe/jenkins_react_test/README.md

 02/28/2020 18:05 Updated permissions on shell script 03/02/2020 10:55 Random test to start the day 03/02/2020 14:06 Updating log to be picked up by Jenkins.
-Updating Jenkinsfile alone is not being detected by Jenkins
+Updating Jenkinsfile alone is not being detected by Jenkins 03/02/2020 14:11 Jenkinsfile update was detected.
+Issue related to how the file was changed.
+Altered and tested again 03/02/2020 14:59 Still having issues running script.
+Attempting again with script in project folder